 - a nominal maintenance order - of, say £1 a year.
 These orders are usually made for a fixed term and end when the youngest child reaches a particular age.
 The value, of course, is not the £1 but the fact that an application can be made by the wife in the future to increase the amount of maintenance if her circumstances become much worse or if her husband’s become much better.

 Where the Court has made a maintenance order

-- either the husband or the wife can apply to the Court at any time to vary it if there has been a change in their circumstances that justifies the amount being varied;
+- either the husband or the wife can apply to the Court at any time to vary it if there has been a significant change in their circumstances that justifies the amount being varied;

-- the husband can apply to have the maintenance order dismissed if there has been a change in their circumstances that justifies this; for example, if the wife has increased her income or the husband feels she should have done so;
+- the husband can apply to have the maintenance order dismissed if there has been a significant change in their circumstances that justifies this; for example, if the wife has increased her income or the husband feels she should have done so;

 - the wife can apply to have her maintenance capitalised so that her husband pays her a lump sum in return for which her maintenance claim is dismissed.

 You should take detailed advice about the appropriate level of maintenance.
 There is no ‘magic formula’.
 There is a range of reasonable answers in a particular case.
 It is often a matter of striking a fair balance between what the wife needs and what the husband can afford.
 The definition of 'needs' will be determined within the context of the standard of living during the marriage and the available resources.
 If there are children the level of a wife’s personal maintenance claim cannot be fairly assessed without first assessing the level of child maintenance.